csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 **24.5** List some benefits and drawbacks of an anticipatory standard compared to a reactionary standard.

-**Exercises**
+## Exercises

 **24.6** Find out all performance information your favorite database system pro- vides.
-Look for at least the following: what queries are currently executing

-**Bibliographical Notes 1059**

-or executed recently, what resources each of them consumed (CPU and I/O), what fraction of page requests resulted in buffer misses (for each query, if available), and what locks have a high degree of contention.
+Look for at least the following: what queries are currently executing or executed recently, what resources each of them consumed (CPU and I/O), what fraction of page requests resulted in buffer misses (for each query, if available), and what locks have a high degree of contention.
 You may also be able to get information about CPU and I/O utilization from the operating system.

 **24.7** a.
 What are the three broad levels at which a database system can be tuned to improve performance?